novnc/websockify-js/README.md

 ### Websock Javascript library

-The `include/websock.js` Javascript library library provides a Websock object that is similar to the standard WebSocket object but Websock enables communication with raw TCP sockets (i.e. the binary stream) via websockify.
+The `include/websock.js` Javascript library provides a Websock object that is similar to the standard WebSocket object but Websock enables communication with raw TCP sockets (i.e. the binary stream) via websockify.